 In some cases, the needed system may be installed, but is incompatible with the installed version of Foundry VTT.
 This is rare, but can happen if you have recently downgraded your Foundry installation version, and the installed system requires a more recent version of Foundry.

 To solve this issue, visit The Bazaar and after ensuring that the system is installed, update if an update is available.

 On The Forge, performing a module or system update after downgrading Foundry VTT will also cause the incompatible modules and systems to downgrade to the most recent version compatible with the affected version of Foundry VTT.

-As an example, if your default version of Foundry VTT is set to 0.8.9, but you have a game that is locked to Foundry VTT version 0.7.10, the installed version of your system will be be for the most recent version of Foundry on your account.
-Usually, this will mean the system is incompatible with 0.7.10.
+As an example, if your default version of Foundry VTT is set to 0.8.9, but you have a game that is locked to Foundry VTT version 0.7.10, the installed version of your system will be the latest version compatible with 0.8.9.
+In many cases, this will be incompatible with 0.7.10.

-To fix this, we recommend setting your game to use the default version of Foundry, or manually installing an older version of the system.
+To fix this, we recommend setting your world/game to use the default version of Foundry, or manually installing an older version of the system.
 Please backup all content before doing so.

 For any number of reasons, a game world can be corrupted or in a state that leaves Foundry VTT unable to launch it.
 This is very rare, but does sometimes occur.
 If this happens, we recommend exporting the world, and restoring the